-Early Warning & Midterm Warning
+Early Alert & Midterm Warning

-Students who are struggling in one or more of their courses may receive an early warning notice.
-Students who receive early warnings are strongly encouraged to meet with their instructor to discuss the instructor's recommendations and additional tips and strategies for improving their academic performance.
+Students who are struggling in one or more of their courses may receive an early alert notice.
+Students who receive early alerts are strongly encouraged to meet with their instructor to discuss the instructor's recommendations, an academic advisor to discuss additional tips and strategies for improving their academic performance, and to use the resources of the Academic Support Center.